MahdiSafsafi/UnivDisasm/README.md

 -Support the compressed displacement disp8*N.

 -Safe: UnivDisasm was designed to be safe, that’s mean it’s safe for multi threads (thread safe).And provides build-in mechanisms for errors and safe bytes reading.

+-Faster: Due to its coding architecture, UnivDisasm is considered to be faster to decode instructions.

 -Customized: UnivDisasm has an open architecture allowing for easy to extend for others syntax.
 You can have your own assembler syntax with less code writing!